davmixcool/customgpt/README.md

 ## Methods

-With an qdrant object, just await one of the following methods to interact with the engine and its collections:
+With an customgpt object, just await one of the following methods to interact with the CustomGPT serivce:

 ### `create_collection(collection_name)`

 Creates a new collection with `collection_name`

-### `chat_collection(payload)`
+### `chat(payload)`

-Chats a collection with a `payload`
+Chat your trained data with a `payload`

 ```js
 let payload = {